A Momentary Taste of Being: Plot

 In a world where the excessive human population necessitates an interstellar search for a habitable planet, Aaron Kaye is the resident psychiatrist of Centaur, the second relativistic starship sent by the United Nations for this endeavor.
 The ship's crew has discovered a planet potentially capable of supporting human life, and after sending an away team to investigate the planet, only one crew member returns—Lory Kaye, Dr. Kaye's sister.

 The story primarily concerns what occurred on the planet and why Lory was the only returning member.
 Lory insists that the planet is a paradise, and that the samples she retrieved are harmless, but she and others who came into contact with the samples are held in quarantine regardless.

 Tensions among the multinational crew grow as the leaders of the expedition try to decide if they should send a message back to Earth telling them to come to the planet or not.

-Origin of Title
+Title

 The title is taken from Edward Fitzgerald's translation of The Rubaiyat of Omar Khayyam, quatrain XL: